Belhaven, North Carolina: 2000 census

-Christopher Kelly, Chief of Police

 Education

 Beaufort County Schools operates public schools.
 Northside High School is the local high school.

 Belhaven High School, an all-black school, was built in 1950.
 The school's first principal was Greene T. (GT) Swinson.
 In operation until the late 1960s or early 1970s, it was transformed into an elementary school, Belhaven Elementary.
 The school is no longer in operation.

 There is a private school, Pungo Christian Academy (K-12).

 BHM Regional Library operates the Belhaven Public Library.